 A late diagnosis of COPD or another condition that causes hypercapnia can also increase your risk.
 See your doctor at least once per year for a full physical examination to make sure you’re keeping an eye on your overall health.

 Your doctor may also test your breathing using spirometry.
 In this test, you breathe forcefully into a tube.
-An attached spirometer measures how much air your lungs contain and how forcefully you can blow.
+An attached spirometer measures how much air your lungs contain and how forcefully you can blow that air out.

-If you have to go to your doctor’s office or the hospital for severe symptoms, you may be put on a ventilator to make sure you can breathe properly.
+If you are hospitalized for severe symptoms, you may be put on a ventilator to make sure you can breathe properly.
 You may also be intubated, which is when a tube is inserted through your mouth into your airways to help you breathe.

 These treatments allow you to get consistent oxygen to balance your CO2 levels.
-This is especially important if you have an underlying condition that’s causing you not to get enough oxygen through normal breathing or if you’ve experienced respiratory failure and can’t breathe very well on your own.
+This is especially important if you have an underlying condition or if you’ve experienced respiratory failure and can’t breathe very well on your own.

-- bronchodilators, which help your airway muscles work properly
+- bronchodilators, also known as inhalers, which help your airway muscles work properly

 - antibiotics for respiratory infections, such as pneumonia or acute bronchitis

-Both surgeries can be risky, so talk to your doctor about these options to see if they’re right for you.
+Both surgeries can be serious, so talk with your doctor about these options to see if they’re right for you.

-Getting treated for COPD or another underlying condition that can cause hypercapnia will significantly improve your long-term health and prevent future episodes of hypercapnia.
+Getting treated for COPD or another underlying condition that can cause hypercapnia will significantly improve your long-term health and prevent future episodes.

-If you need long-term treatment or surgery, make sure you listen closely to your doctor’s instructions so that your treatment plan or recovery from surgery is successful.
+If you need long-term treatment or surgery, listen closely to your doctor’s instructions so your treatment plan or recovery from surgery is successful.
 They’ll advise you on symptoms to look out for and what to do if they occur.